basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak-CS.md

   elapse before an object version that has been explicitly deleted or overwritten is eligible for garbage collection.
 The default value is 86400 (24 hours).
-* `gc_interval` --- The interval, in seconds, that the garbage collection daemon runs at to search for and reap eligible object versions.
+* `gc_interval` --- The interval, in seconds, at which the garbage collection daemon runs to search for and reap eligible object versions.
 The default value is 900 seconds (15 minutes).
 It is important that you have only _one_ garbage collection daemon running in a cluster at any point in time.
 To disable the daemon on a node,